cherrynoize/ctrl/README.md

     cd ctrl
     rm soundctl.lua lightctl.lua

-Or you could easily just keep them lying around, in case you change your mind.
-I tried to keep the code down to a minimum weight for the whole project, so it's small, tidy and easily rearrangeable, so you coul try and use it to make your own widgets.
+Or you could easily just have them lying around, if you ever you change your mind.
+I tried to keep the code down to a minimum weight for the whole project, so it's small, tidy and easily rearrangeable, in case you want to try and use it to make your own widgets.

 ## Bugs